 BSc Horticulture Science imparts knowledge regarding plant breeding that helps in any kind of plant/agricultural research and breeding improvement.

-There are several government and private colleges/universities offering this course with theory and practical sessions along with the field work.
+There are several government and private colleges/universities offering this course with theory and practical sessions, along with field work.
+The table below represents some of the best colleges for BSc Horticulture Science.

 College/University name | NIRF 2024 Ranking | Admission | Average Fee/year |